SFDO-Tooling/CumulusCI/docs/robotframework.rst

-For example, if you use :code:`Current page should be  Home  Event` and there is no page object by that name, a generic :code:`Home` page object will be loaded, and it's object name will be set to :code:`Event`.
+For example, if you use :code:`Current page should be  Home  Event` and there is no page object by that name, a generic :code:`Home` page object will be loaded, and its object name will be set to :code:`Event`.

-For example, lets say your project has created a custom object named **Island**.
+For example, let's say your project has created a custom object named **Island**.
 You don't have a home page, but the object does have a standard listing page.
 Without creating any page objects, this test should work by using generic implementations of the Home and Listing